Exiled-Team/SerpentsHand/README.md

 # SerpentsHand

 A plugin that adds a new class to your server named "Serpent's Hand".
 This class works with the SCPs to eliminate all other beings.
+They have a chance to spawn instead of a squad of Chaos Insurgency.

 # Installation